 It is not surprising then that the same relationship between Pascal’s triangle and lattice paths holds for bit strings.
 Look at the 10 strings above.
 The first row contains all the bit strings of \(\B^5_3\) that end in a 0.
 Before that ending 0, we have a string in \(\B^4_3\text{,}\) since it must have length 4 and weight 3 (the ending 0 increases the length, but not the weight).
 The second row contains all the bit strings of \(\B^5_3\) that end in a 1.
 Before that ending 1, we have a string in \(\B^4_2\text{,}\) since it must have length 4 and weight 2 (the ending 1 increases the length and the weight).
 So the number of 5-bit strings of weight 3 is the sum of the number of 4-bit strings of weight 3 and the number of 4-bit strings of weight 2.
 In symbols:

-Now we have two good reasons to believe that Pascal’s triangle tells us the number of bit strings of a given weight: there is a one-to-one correspondence between lattice paths and bit strings, and the same recursive relationship holds for bit strings as it does for generating Pascal’s triangle.
+Now we have two good reasons to believe that Pascal’s triangle tells us the number of bit strings of a given weight: There is a one-to-one correspondence between lattice paths and bit strings, and the same recursive relationship holds for bit strings as it does for generating Pascal’s triangle.
 So we can now use the triangle to count bit strings.

 A subset of a set \(A\) is any set all of whose elements are also in \(A\text{.}\) Think of starting with the set \(A\) and removing some (or none or all) of its elements: the resulting set is a subset of \(A\text{.}\) (More information about sets can be found in Section 0.2 and Section 5.1.)